 This information is provided to ensure a safe and enjoyable Adirondack hiking and backcountry trip and lessen your impact on the environment.

 Plan your trip carefully.
 Learn about the area ahead of time.
 Read the trail guide description of the hike you will be taking and review the appropriate topographic maps.
 Assess the difficulty and length of the time needed to complete the trip and check Adirondack weather reports before you set out.
-Dress and equip yourself for the expected conditions.
+Dress and equip yourself for the season and expected conditions.
 Always carry the latest Adirondack hiking books and maps.
-Ensure you are aware of the Forest Preserve Regulations to avoid tickets and fines.
+Ensure you are aware of the below Forest Preserve Regulations to avoid tickets and fines.

 Never Hike Alone

-Companions are for safety as well as for sharing the scenery and fun.
+Companions are for safety as well as for sharing the New York outdoors' scenery and fun.
 Each person in the party should know what to do in an emergency.
 Forest rangers recommend a minimum party size of three persons.
 In case of an accident, at least one person should remain with the injured person while others in the group should carefully note the location and contact the local forest ranger.

 File a Trip Plan